onap-oof-pci-poc/ccsdk/distribution/odlwt-alpine-standalone-0.4.2-SNAPSHOT/README.md

 # Wireless transport micro services (wt)

 This distribution uses the ONAP ODL image "onap/ccsdk-odl-fluorine-alpine-image" to create the ONAP WT Container.
+There is no dependency to other ONAP Servers.
+This version is including 0.4.2-SNAPSHOT features.

 Configuration used by this container
 - Linux alpine as OS